Kevin Durant to sign with Brooklyn Nets

 He was heavily criticized for that move, seen as taking an easy route by joining a team that had just won an NBA-record 73 games.
 But it worked out for Durant and the Warriors, as he was the NBA Finals MVP in their championships in both 2017 and 2018.

-This season was filled with talk of his future, though for much of the season it was focused on the Knicks if he decided to leave.
+This season was filled with talk of his future — sometimes to Durant’s annoyance — though for much of the season it was focused on the Knicks if he decided to leave.
 But the Nets became a more attractive option with young talent that should help them be competitive next season even while Durant recovers.

+The Warriors will have to move on without Durant, who had three games with 45 or more points in the postseason before getting hurt.
+They still have Stephen Curry, Draymond Green and were expected to re-sign Klay Thompson, though he will miss much or all of next season after tearing an ACL in the NBA Finals.

+The bigger disappointment may be for the Knicks, who had cleared enough money to sign two maximum salary free agents when they traded Kristaps Porzingis during the season.
+The hope was that Durant would be one of them, but instead he will end up a few miles across the river with a team that could be poised to be the dominant team in the city for years.

 AP Sports Writer Janie McCauley in Oakland, California, contributed to this report.